JuliaLang/julia/doc/stdlib/base.rst

 .. function:: symdiff!(s, n)

-   With integer ``n``, s is destructively modified to toggle the inclusion of ``n``.
+   IntSet s is destructively modified to toggle the inclusion of integer ``n``.

 .. function:: symdiff!(s, itr)

-   For each element in ``itr``, destructively toggle the inclusion of set ``s``.
+   For each element in ``itr``, destructively toggle its inclusion in set ``s``.

 .. function:: symdiff!(s1, s2)

-   Construct the symmetric difference of elements in IntSets ``s1`` and ``s2``.
-Store the result in ``s1``.
+   Construct the symmetric difference of IntSets ``s1`` and ``s2``, storing the result in ``s1``.

 .. function:: complement(s)

-   Defined only for IntSets, returns the set-wise complement of IntSet s.
+   Returns the set-complement of IntSet s.

 .. function:: complement!(s)

-   Defined only for IntSets, mutates the IntSet s into its set-wise complement.
+   Mutates IntSet s into its set-complement.

 .. function:: del_each!(s, itr)

-   Deletes each element of itr in set s.
-This is done in-place.
+   Deletes each element of itr in set s in-place.

 .. function:: intersect!(s1, s2)

-   Only defined for IntSets.
-Intersects sets s1 and s2 and overwrites the set s1 with the result.
+   Intersects IntSets s1 and s2 and overwrites the set s1 with the result.
 If needed, s1 will be expanded to the size of s2.

 Fully implemented by: ``IntSet``, ``Set``, ``FDSet``.